Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 The Fortress at Your Pace

 The San Giovanni fortress climb in October is a completely different experience.
-I started at 9:30AM (not the dawn start required in summer) and climbed in comfort.
-The stone steps were cool underfoot.
-I stopped at every viewpoint without being pushed by people behind me.
-At the top — 280m above the bay — I sat alone for 20 minutes.
+Start at 9:30AM — no dawn departure required as in summer — and climb in comfort.
+The stone steps are cool underfoot.
+Pause at every viewpoint without being pushed by people behind you.
+At the top, 280m above the bay, you can sit alone for 20 minutes and let it soak in.

-The view: the Bay of Kotor stretching northwest toward Perast, the mountains reflecting in water so still it looked like polished stone, a single sailboat moving slowly toward the open Adriatic.
+The view: the Bay of Kotor stretching northwest toward Perast, the mountains reflecting in water so still it looks like polished stone, a single sailboat moving slowly toward the open Adriatic.

 Entry is free in the off-season (summer charges €8).
 The €8 isn't much, but free October access feels like a reward for choosing the right month.